mzattera/b2fJ/docs/index.md

 ## A small demo

-[Here](./Sprite.java) you can doenload the code for a tiny demo showing how multi-thread programming can be used to move C64 sprites.
+[Here](./Sprite.java) you can download the code for a tiny demo showing how multi-thread programming can be used to move C64 sprites.
 See below for instructions about how to compile and run it.

 The result should be this: